-Tangier is a city that is worth taking the time to discover so you will want to stay there at least a night or two.
+Tangier is a city that is worth taking the time to discover, so you will want to stay there at least a night or two.
 It is a city rich in traditional architecture.
-One of the best experiences you can have in Morocco is staying in a Riad, these are typical rich Moroccan houses with indoor courtyards and fountains, designed with zellij (Moroccan tiles).
+One of the best experiences you can have in Morocco is staying in a Riad, typical rich Moroccan houses with indoor courtyards and fountains, designed with zellij (Moroccan tiles).

 Tangier also offers a wide choice of hostels for budget travelers who want to save money to explore during the day and swap stories with fellow backpackers in the shared kitchen or bar in the evening.

-If neither a Riad or a hostel is the right choice for you, the city also has plenty of beautiful mid-range guesthouses where you could stay (if you use this link to sign up with Airbnb, you get a 30% discount on your first booking!)
+If neither a Riad or a hostel is the right choice for you, the city also has plenty of beautiful mid-range guesthouses on Airbnb where you could stay (if you use this link to sign up with Airbnb, you get a 30% discount on your first booking!)

 Best budget hostels to stay in Tangier

 This property is located only 3 minutes walking from the beach and is the perfect place to stay in summer.
 They offer barbecue facilities on the terrace, as well as a shared lounge where it’s possible to relax and exchange stories with backpackers.
 The Melting Pot Hostel Tangier is located in the Old Medina of Tangier, not far from the American Legation Museum.